Diocese of Gary

-The Diocese of Gary (Dioecesis Gariensis) is a Latin Church ecclesiastical territory, or diocese, of the Catholic Church in northwest Indiana in the United States.
-It was founded on December 17, 1956, by Pope Pius XII.
+The Diocese of Gary (Dioecesis Gariensis) is a diocese of the Catholic Church in northwest Indiana in the United States.
+It is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Indianapolis.
+The mother church is the Cathedral of the Holy Angels in Gary, Indiana.
+The diocese was erected on December 17, 1956.
+The current bishop of the diocese is Robert J. McClory.